 Participants make a minimum 2-year commitment to serve on the Curriculum Committee.
 Members are identified in the spring of each year.
 Members of the committee must satisfy training requirements on regulations and practices regarding course approval.

-Co-chairs: Executive Vice President or designee
+Co-chairs: Vice President of Academic Affairs or designee

-Faculty member appointed by the Academic Senate Council and is, therefore, a member of the Academic Senate Council
+Faculty member appointed by the Academic Senate Council and who is, therefore, an ex-officio, non-voting member of the Academic Senate Council

-Members: One faculty member from each Academic Department, appointed by the Academic Senate Council
+Members: One faculty member from each Academic Department appointed by the Academic Senate Council

-Three Deans, appointed by the Executive Vice President One faculty Librarian
+Three Deans, appointed by the Vice President of Academic Affairs

+One faculty Librarian

 Articulation officer